marciovmartins/study-springboot-grafana-prometheus/README.md

 Studies about Spring Boot with Prometheus and Grafana from the article <a href="https://medium.com/javarevisited/springboot-app-monitoring-with-grafana-prometheus-7c723f0dec15" title="Go to the link">
-Springboot App monitoring with Grafana & Prometheus by Vishnu M V<a/>
+Springboot App monitoring with Grafana & Prometheus by Vishnu M V<a/>.

+Added some business metrics to Grafana and learned how to provision dashboards and datasources.

 <a href="#table-of-contents" title="Go to table of contents">Back to Top</a>